Skip to main content

 Advantages of Erasure Coding

-Erasure coding provides a set of advantages over the more traditional data protection mechanisms, such as RAID or replication.
+Erasure coding provides several advantages over more traditional data protection mechanisms, such as RAID or replication.

 Optimized Storage Utilization